-Julianna Kober is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Julianna Kober is a 2022 graduate of the LL.M. in National and Global Health Law program.

 Kober is interested in international arbitration and regulatory aspects of health law, as well as developing health policy for government and private industry and providing crisis management and corporate advice to industry participants.

 Prior to Georgetown University Law Center, Kober worked as a judicial resident for the Honorable Richard Dietz at the North Carolina Court of Appeals, a legal intern at the Urban Justice Center, and a student worker at the Humanitarian Immigration Law Clinic.